amaccarini/arcade/README.md

 >

 ### Steps
-Launch Blender go to **Edit > Preferences > Get Extensions**.
+Launch Blender and go to **Edit > Preferences > Get Extensions**.
 Next, click the dropdown arrow in the top-right corner of the window to expand the menu, then select **Install from Disk...**

 ![My Image](images/pref.png)

 Next, select the Arcade `.zip` file to enable the add-on.
+The installation process may take a few minutes as Blender installs the necessary Python packages.
+During this time, Blender may become unresponsive.